aw24aaq/Traffic-Lights/README.md

 ## How to run

-- The file called Trafficlight has to be ran in the application called Arduino App Lab.
+- The file called Trafficlight.ino has to be ran in the application called Arduino App Lab.

 - Not only do u have to download the applications there are some extensions you will have to install as well.